benbalter/naughty_or_nice/README.md

 # Naughty or Nice

+Naughty or Nice simplifies the process of extracting domain information from a domain-like string (an email, a URL, etc.) and checking whether it meets criteria you specify.

 ## Usage

 Naughty or Nice doesn't do too much on its own.
 Out of the box, it can extract a domain from a domain-like string, and can verify that it is, in fact, a valid domain.
 It does this by leveraging the power of the [Public Suffix List](http://publicsuffix.org/), and the associated [Ruby Gem](https://github.com/weppos/publicsuffix-ruby).